Elder O. B. Mink

 in the healing of all manner of disease.
 “Now all these things happened unto them for ensamples:

-and they are written for our admonition, upon whom the ends of the world are
+and they are written for our admonition, upon whom the ends of the world

-come.”
+are come.”
 (I Corinthians 10:11).
-So it is Gilead’s balm may be held
+So it is Gilead’s balm may be

-the want of balm, or of a Physician, but to their own unbelief and folly.
+to the want of balm, or of a Physician, but to their own unbelief and folly.

 The medicine was in ready and sufficient supply and their Physician able.